How not to lose your money when entering a crypto market

 - How not to lose your money when entering a crypto market (current)

-- How to properly diversify and rebalance a crypto portfolio (coming next)
+- How to choose the core holdings of a crypto portfolio

 Disclosure: some links in this article are referral links.
 I also own BTC, ETH, BCH, and other coins, but my portfolio is heavily diversified, so I don’t have financial incentives to shill for any particular coin.
 This article is brought to you by a privacy-oriented peer-to-peer marketplace LocalCryptos.